rejozacharia/Taal/docs/UX_SPECS.md

 This document describes the macro UX for the three primary screens — Studio, Practice, and Settings — with a component catalog for each: layout, appearance, states, interactions, and motion.
 It serves as the single source of truth for coordination across design and implementation.

 Refer to `docs/UI_DESIGN.md` for theme tokens, fonts, icons, and motion primitives used here.
+See also `docs/DESIGN_PHILOSOPHY.md` for cross-screen principles and accent/motion conventions.

 ---